MicrosoftDocs/dynamics365smb-docs/business-central/about-reuse-company-invoicing.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 10/01/2018
+ms.date: 11/26/2018
 ms.author: edupont

 ---
 # Using the same Office 365 Account in [!INCLUDE[d365fin](includes/d365fin_long_md.md)] and Microsoft Invoicing
 When you sign up for a trial with [!INCLUDE[d365fin](includes/d365fin_md.md)], you can move to a 30-day evaluation phase, you can start a subscription, or you can stop using [!INCLUDE[d365fin](includes/d365fin_md.md)].
-In all cases, if you log into the Office Portal, you might see a tile called **Business center** and click it.
+In all cases, if you log into the Office Portal, you might see a tile called **Microsoft Invoicing** and click it.
 This is part of the Office 365 Business Premium subscription, so not everyone will see that tile in the Office Portal.

-If you do access the Business center, you will see a section called **Invoicing**.
-If you access that section, you will see a message that you cannot access Microsoft Invoicing because your account is used in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+If you access Microsoft Invoicing, you will see a message that you cannot access Microsoft Invoicing because your account is used in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 You see a similar message if you install the mobile app for Invoicing.